tsjk/docker-core-lightning/README.md

 `plugin=/usr/local/bin/clboss`

-together with other clboss configuration (if any) to your wired-in core lightnin g config.
-Remember that clboss is included in the image, and so `/usr/local/bin/ clboss` is not referring to your local filesystem.
+together with other clboss configuration (if any) to your wired-in core lightning config.
+Remember that clboss is included in the image, and so `/usr/local/bin/clboss` is not referring to your local filesystem.

+## Future work (feel free to make pull requests)
+* Add sensible `lightningd.conf` that should work out of the box.
+* Add and auto-setup RTL for easy interaction with Core Lightning.
+* Add images to image repository for others to download.
+* Add reference to containerized Bitcoin daemon and provide instructions for interoperation.
+* Add reference to containerized Tor daemon and provide instructions for interoperation.